djmattyg007/pictorials/README.txt

 about it or Safari.

 There are several features that are planned, but for which there is no code right now.
-Chief among these is a traditional gallery view.
+Chief among these is a traditional gallery view, although work on this particular feature has commenced.
 This project started mainly as a file viewer (not a gallery), hence the current appearance.
 Contributions are welcome - feel free to submit an issue or pull request.

 You can view a live demo of this software at the following URL: